 The state of Oklahoma provides several veteran benefits.
-This section offers a brief description of each of the following benefits.
+This page explains those benefits.

 Oklahoma Veteran Financial Benefits

 Total property tax exemption for 100% Disabled Veterans.